CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

-### Exercise 3: Understanding the Gradient : how process influences form
+## Step 3: Understanding the Gradient: how process influences form

 In this exercise we will actually *use* data from earth engine to gain insight in a real-life question:
 How can we explain the remarkable gradient in land cover (and related agricultural practices) along the West-Coast of the USA (see video below)